raewtf/raewtf.github.io/_posts/2024-05-15-first-in-line-manual.md

 - You have as much time as you want to review your line before heading on-stage.
 - Lines are preserved between rounds — one new input is added onto the end in each new round.
 - When you reach a line length of 24, the game will keep going.
 You'll be presented with a new line of 4 inputs in the next round, and the game will continue from there.
-- If you pause for too long†, you'll receive a hint from the director, standing off frame-right.
+- If you wait around for too long†, you'll receive a hint from the director, standing off frame-right.
 There's an unlimited number of hints you can use. *(Hints are only allowed in Arcade Mode and Multi Mode.)*

 > 💡 †*You'll only receive a hint if you've just completed a successful input.*